totoantibes/LumixCameraAscomDriver/LumixCamera/ReadMe.md

 in order to present lumix cameras as ASCOM cameras and be used by astro photo SW like APT or Indi The camera believes that it is connected to the Panasonic ImageApp

-Driver has been tested with the G80 but shouldwork with all Wifi Lumix.
+Driver has been tested with the G80, GH$ and GH5s but shouldwork with all Wifi Lumix.

 16MP sensor was the prototype.
 Now it is possible to work with a range of
  - 10M (GH5S)